 To avoid the gridlocked freeway, we inched slowly through surface streets in congested hilly neighborhoods, watching in alarm as one car after another slid freely downhill into other cars waiting their turn.
 Chains were no use, and after

 trying in vain to find a way out, darkness fell, and we thought the freeway might be the clearest route.
-We spent another hour negotiating the jammed streets just to approach the nearby onramp, and just as long to get up the slope to freeway entrance.
+We spent another hour negotiating the jammed streets just to approach the nearby onramp, and just as long to get up the slope to the jammed freeway entrance.
 From there we watched a slow motion-slapstick-horror movie unfold before us as the topmost car slid back and down into the guardrail.
 We watched in alarm as the next car maneuvered around and then slid into the first, continuing until there were eight or nine cars completely blocking the way.

 We finally gave up and abandoned our car by the guardrail, and set out to walk the remaining three miles home, snow still falling.
 We trekked through dark ghostly neighborhoods that felt mystical, magical, and a touch scary, not knowing what obstacles might lie ahead in the empty, silent streets.
 We passed an eerily lit Mormon church, spires soaring overhead into the mist.
 A guy in an oversized pickup truck offered a ride (he was out to rescue his wife), but the way was soon blocked, and we walked the last mile, making it home six hours after leaving the theater, feeling foolish and intrepid, full of adrenaline and relief.
 The electricity was back on.

-So we learned to stay home in the snow, keep the cupboard stocked, park at the top of the street, prop up windshield wipers, and we got spiky shoe covers to walk in ice with less slipping.
+So now we stay home in the snow, keep the cupboard stocked, park at the top of the street, prop up windshield wipers, and have spiky shoe covers to walk in ice with less slipping.
 We thought about spending money we didn’t have to buy an all-wheel drive car for navigating the icy hills, (an ambulance even got stuck on our street one snowy night!) but we’ve managed to put that off.
 For now.